||Active Transportation; Parks & Trails; Recreation

-The CRD is restoring the Todd Creek Trestle along the Galloping Goose Regional Trail near Sooke Potholes Regional Park.
-It will be closed until Fall 2019 while we rehabilitate it.
+The CRD is rehabilitating the Todd Creek Trestle along the Galloping Goose Regional Trail near Sooke Potholes Regional Park.
+The trestle remains closed while construction activities are underway.

 CRD staff assessed repair options with engineers and determined restoring the trestle is the most cost-efficient and beneficial solution.

 This 4-story wooden trestle is 100 years-old.
 It is considered a valuable asset to the regional trails system and to the visitors' experience.
 Rehabilitation work will add an additional 35-50 year life span to the structure.